vegaprotocol/documentation/versioned_docs/version-v0.72/tools/vega-console.md

 hide_title: false
 description: Vega Console build instructions and IPFS hosting
 ---
+[Vega Console ↗](https://console.vega.xyz) is a user interface designed for using the Vega protocol software to interact with markets.
+See existing markets, place trades and see your portfolio and positions.

+If you’re interested in running Console locally, check out [the Community Guides section for instructions](../tutorials/community-created#self-hosting-console).
+The following section will guide you to hosting Console on IPFS.

-## IPFS Hosting
+## Hosting Console on IPFS
-IPFS, the [Interplanetary File System](https://ipfs.tech) is a decentralised file storage system.
+IPFS, the [Interplanetary File System ↗](https://ipfs.tech) is a decentralised file storage system.
 Hosting Vega Console on IPFS involves ‘pinning’ a JavaScript bundle that contains the dApp.
 Everyone who pins an identical version of the Console ensures the bundle is quick to retrieve for any user wherever they are.
 IPFS ensures the dApp has not been tampered with.

-If you’re interested in running Console locally, check out [the Community Guides section for instructions](../tutorials/community-created#self-hosting-console).
-These following steps are only important for IPFS hosting.

 ### Quick start

 Every time a version of Console is ready for a release, a docker image containing a deployment bundle gets built.
-This gets pushed [to Dockerhub with a tag of `mainnet`](https://hub.docker.com/r/vegaprotocol/trading/tags?page=1&name=mainnet).
+This gets pushed to [Dockerhub with a tag of `mainnet` ↗](https://hub.docker.com/r/vegaprotocol/trading/tags?page=1&name=mainnet).

 ```shell
 # Fetch the latest tagged version